gurditsingh/hydeout/_posts/test.md

 		**Notice :** both parameter groups use by-name parameters.

 		**Parameters Kind:**

-			**by-value** parameter is like receiving a val field; its evaluated once, when the parameter is define to the function. by-name parameter is like receiving a def method; its body is evaluated whenever it is used inside the function.
+		 - **by-value** parameter is like receiving a val field; its evaluated once, when the parameter is define to the function.
+		 - **by-name** parameter is like receiving a def method; its is evaluated whenever it is used in the function.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Njk4NTI2OTIsLTE4NzI3NTk2NTksNj
+eyJoaXN0b3J5IjpbLTExNzA0MjU1MjksLTE4NzI3NTk2NTksNj
 c5MzMyMzY1LC00MDM5Nzc0NjEsLTE3MzIyMzg3OTgsLTQ3MTY4
 Mjg5MSwyMDM2Njg2NjEyLDQ2ODk5MDI5NiwxMjc0OTY1ODUyLD
 gxNzg2MTgxMyw1MjEyNzQyOTMsLTMwNzI5MjQ3LDEyMTUxMzI1